SAP-archive/graph-sample-model-pack/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/graph-sample-model-pack)](https://api.reuse.software/info/github.com/SAP-samples/graph-sample-model-pack)

+**Note: The non-productive translations files are no longer required and have been deprecated.
+SAP Graph now provides translations automatically for SAP One Domain Model entities.**

 ## What is SAP Graph

 The SAP Graph API is the single interface for unified access to interconnected data across SAP products.